meilisearch/documentation/learn/getting_started/quick_start.md

 For this quick start, we will be using a collection of movies as our dataset.
 To follow along, first click this link to download the file: <a id="downloadMovie" href="/movies.json" download="movies.json">movies.json</a>.
 Then, move the downloaded file into your working directory.

 ::: note
-Meilisearch currently only accepts JSON, NDJSON, and CSV dataset formats, you can read more about them in our [documents guide](/learn/core_concepts/documents.md#dataset-format).
+Meilisearch currently only accepts data in JSON, NDJSON, and CSV formats.
+You can read more about this in our [documents guide](/learn/core_concepts/documents.md#dataset-format).
 :::

 Open a new terminal window and run the following command: